-As a dog owner myself, I feel all pet owners have the responsibility to feed their dog for a healthier life.
+As a dog owner myself, I feel all pet owners are responsible for feeding their dogs for a healthier life.

-It is a very important aspect as the health of your pet starts with the right feeding schedule and food you choose.
+It is an essential aspect as your pet’s health starts with the correct feeding schedule and food you choose.

 How much you should feed your dog depends on a variety of factors:

-In this article, I aim to show how much to feed a dog from being a puppy to a dog at a senior age.
+This article shows how much to feed a dog from being a puppy to a dog at an old age.

 How much should I feed my dog when is yet a puppy?

 - Up to 8 weeks your puppy should eat his or her mother’s milk.
 Otherwise, they can develop socialization and behaviour problems later on